TalhaAkhlaq/ECE210-MATLAB-Seminar-Signals-Systems/README.md

 1. **Download MATLAB**: Visit [MathWorks official website](https://www.mathworks.com/) and download the latest version.
 2. **Install MATLAB**: Follow the installation guide provided by MathWorks.
-3. **Run MATLAB**: Open MATLAB and start working with sensor-related data.
+3. **Run MATLAB**: Open MATLAB and start working on assignments and projects.

 ---